Allen, St. Louis Blues blank Ottawa Senators 6-0

 Hammond was tested in the opening minutes of the game and made a couple of good saves on Jori Lehtera and Kenny Agostino.

-NOTES: Ottawa C Curtis Lazar was a healthy scratch for the second time in four games.
+NOTES: St. Louis has won five of its last seven road games after winning just five of its first 17. ...
+Ottawa C Curtis Lazar was a healthy scratch for the second time in four games.
 D Fredrik Claesson also was a healthy scratch for the Senators. ...
 St. Louis scratched RW Nail Yakupov, RW Dmitrij Jaskin and D Carl Gunnarsson.

 UP NEXT